RobertAhlin/emx/README.md

 ### <a id="scope"></a>Scope

 This will show what I learnt with Python using Django and all things in earlier modules.<br>
-Also weed feeback from previous portfolio projects, do a lot of testing and document it.
+Also with feedback from previous portfolio projects, do a lot of testing and document it.

 ### <a id="structure"></a>Structure

 - Using Django and Python
 - Implement Cloudinary for images to the event
-- Linked to ElephantSQL to use Postages SQL
+- Linked to ElephantSQL to use Postges SQL
 - User Summernote for a WYSIWYG editor for creating event.

 ### <a id="skeleton"></a>Skeleton